This year Samsung’s Galaxy Unpacked gave us a couple surprises. Some pleasant. Others, less so.

 Samsung’s bolstered its optical stabilization, which now includes movement mitigation for anti-roll in addition to the previous up-down and side-to-side control.
 This, coupled with A.I. stabilization, makeup a feature the company’s calling Space Zoom.
 This is what facilitates the smooth image capture in 30× zoom.
 It’s something you can see working plainly when zoomed in, and helps keep blur out of your shots.

 Taking excellent photos in situations we couldn’t previously is a solid addition to Samsung’s already impressive foundation, as is the improved night mode – something Samsung hasn’t done well in the past.
-We’re also happy to see a fun new feature, One Take, added to the mix.
+We’re also happy to see a fun new feature, Single Take, added to the mix.

-One Take is somewhat similar to Live Photos on iPhone, in the that it’s capturing content before and after the shutter click.
+Single Take is somewhat similar to Live Photos on iPhone, in the that it’s capturing content before and after the shutter click.
 However, instead of producing a short video clip and one still photo, as Apple does, you can end up with up to 14 pieces of content from one moment.
 Which media clips is up to the S20’s A.I. which uses scene optimization we’ve seen in previous Galaxy S devices to help parse out some content for you.
 This can include ultra-wide-angle shots, telephoto crops, Live Focus portraits, or even videos depending on what the A.I. “sees.”

 For instance, if you’re taking a photo of a big building or landscape, you’ll likely get a shot from the ultra-wide-angle camera.
 Meanwhile, a shot of a friend’s face should trigger a portrait photo.
 It’d be nice to have more input on what’s pulled out in each situation, but the feature’s spontaneity can be its own reward.